 Who is it for

-Artisanresistance.com is a project promoting eco sustainable products and offering the opportunity for professionals to order products made by artisan producers.
-By consulting its pages, you can access all the information about our producers, how we can help you with you order, and the consolidation and shipping of your orders.
+Artisanresistance.com is a project promoting for free eco sustainable farmers and offering the opportunity for professionals to contact them.
+By consulting its pages, you can access all the information about our producers, and their products.

-Visit often our web pages and you will be constantly up-to-date on the new and seasonable product available.
+Visit often our web pages and you will be constantly up-to-date.

 Boutique en ligne